Seegnify/EAGLE/README.md

 ## Features
 1. Uses Genetic Algorithms to evolve NN architectures
 2. Is distributed, runs on multiple cores and multiple machines
-3. Trains models with novel Local Reinforcement Learning method
+3. Trains models with the original and novel Local Reinforcement Learning method

 ## Local Reinforcement Learning